‘Louise eased us into those first tricky weeks where we didn’t quite

-Louise Glazebrook is an urban dog behaviourist and trainer based in London, UK.
+Louise Glazebrook is a dog behaviourist and trainer based in London.

 Through tailored one-to-one sessions, puppy classes, adult focus classes, workshops, and bespoke problem-solving, Louise uses interactive, fun, and effective methods to create a happy and positive relationship between you and your dog.

 Living and working in London, Louise believes city dogs and their owners face a unique set of challenges to those elsewhere.
 Her approach ensures owners truly understand their dogs so they can both get the best out of everyday life in the capital.

 Working with families across the city, solo dog owners, and high-profile clients, Louise has a wealth of experience.
 As a Senior Trainer with the Dogs Trust she has worked with youth offenders and homeless dog owners, and has a background in grooming and rehabilitating dangerous dogs.
 Louise has also undertaken a period of intensive study in India with renowned trainer John Rogerson.

 Projects have included preparing a dog and its family for the arrival of a new baby, helping children with intellectual disabilities care for their dog, finding new homes for foster dogs, and matching up the right puppy or rescue dog with its forever family.